Skip to content

 2. Create the Bridge

 Create a bridge instance using rememberWebViewJsBridge.
+This is the default cross-platform bridge and is the right starting point when you want one API across Android, iOS, Desktop, JS, and WASM.
 You can optionally customize the JavaScript object name (default is window.AppBridge).

 val bridge = rememberWebViewJsBridge(